-Although the Upanishads focus mainly on transcendental reality and the nature of Atman and Brahman, some of the early texts do contain references to the concept of karma and the importance of doing good deeds.
+The Upanishads and some Aranyakas deal with the knowledge of the Self and constitute the Jnana Kanda or the knowledge portion of the Vedas.
+Although they focus mainly on the transcendental reality and the nature of Atman and Brahman, some of the early texts do contain references to the concept of karma and the importance of doing good deeds.
 The following passage found in the Brihadaranyaka Upanishad is perhaps one of the earliest references to the subject of karma in the Hindu scriptures.

 " Accordingly as one behaves so does he become.
 The doer of good becomes good, the doer of evil becomes evil.
 One becomes virtuous by virtuous actions.
 Others become bad by bad actions."
 (Brihadaranyaka Upanishad, Chapter 4, Brahmana 4, Verse 5)